jenish112/EMPLOYEE-ATTENDANCE-Dashboard/README.md

-# Employee Attendance Dashboard
+# HR Analytics Dashboard

 ## Introduction

-Welcome to the **Employee Attendance Dashboard** project, a dynamic platform that brings together sales data from various categories, regions, and periods to provide a holistic view of our superstore's performance.
-Based on my analysis, I found various visualizations and data insights created using Power BI Desktop for sales and profit data.
+Welcome to the **HR Analytics Dashboard** project, an implemented comprehensive HR Analytics project for ATLIQ using Power BI.
+This initiative involved gathering and analyzing diverse HR data sets to derive valuable insights for strategic decision-making.
+The project focused on key areas such as employee performance, retention, and talent acquisition.
+Utilizing Power BI's robust visualization capabilities, the project delivered intuitive dashboards and reports, providing ATLIQ's leadership with actionable insights into workforce trends, and enabling informed decision-making for enhanced organizational performance and employee satisfaction.

 ## Key Insights:
 * Developed and implemented a robust employee attendance dashboard leveraging Power BI, resulting in a 20% reduction in absenteeism and a 15% increase in overall productivity within the organization.